 The council has not completed any stormwater works in the precinct, therefore the costs in the plan are based on estimates.
-The council has used a combination of 'unit rate' estimates based on IPART's 2014 Benchmark Report62 and estimates based on actual costs of similar works delivered in the council area.
+The council has used a combination of 'unit rate' estimates based on IPART's 2014 Benchmark Report68 and estimates based on actual costs of works delivered in the council area.
 These are shown in Table 5.4.

-Table 5.4 The council's approaches for estimating stormwater management works a Contingency is applied to the sum of base costs, project management and design.
+Table 5.4 The council's approaches for estimating stormwater management works

-Transport item Costing approach Additional allowances Project management (%) Design (%) Contingency (%) ^a Stormwater pipe upgrades IPART benchmark costb 7.5% 7.5% 30% Stormwater pit upgrades Unit rate based on actuals of similar
+Transport item Costing approach Additional allowances (%) Project management Design Contingency Stormwater pipe upgrades IPART benchmark cost 7.5 7.5 30 Stormwater pit upgrades Unit rate based on actuals -